kwinhall/cs338/wireshark.md

 * In the HTTP part of this assignment, just going to Jeff's website resulted in over 600 packets being sent.
 We've learned about how to spot the opening/closing of TCP connections on Wireshark, but how do we interpret all the packets in between?
 What important processes are happening that we haven't learned about?

 * We've skimmed the surface of how to use Wireshark in this assignment.
 What useful features does Wireshark have that we haven't learned about or used yet?

+* I know how to interpret a few parts of the "info" section for most frames (like `Seq` and `Ack`).
+But I don't understand most of it (like `MSS` or `SACK_PERM`).
+Can we learn more about what information is being transmitted in these packets?